dmadisetti/steam-tui/README.md

 additional work on this project is moot.
 If you [buy me a coffee](https://github.com/sponsors/dmadisetti), I'd be happy to sink some more time into this.

+### Sponsors

+Thank you to those who have heeded my call for more coffee!

+ - @MathiasSven (sponsored minor update 0.2.1)
+ - @vaelund (sponsored major update 0.2.0)

 ## Missing Features